 If in doubt, produce some documentation such as a letter to endorse a person to a position or role.

-For volunteers who are not members of the congregation, Parish Council must endorse the activity and the volunteer/s as church volunteers for cover to apply.
-Whether a regular church or external worker, the obligations of the Parish Council are the same, to provide a safe working environment (see WHS Frequently Asked Questions) and to adhere to the Safe Ministry requirements for all its volunteers.
+For volunteers who are not members of the congregation, Parish Council must still endorse the activity and the volunteer in the same way as its church volunteers for cover to apply.
+Importantly, whether the volunteers are church members or non church members, the responsibilities of the Parish Council for all its volunteers are the same – to provide a safe working environment (see WHS Frequently Asked Questions) and to ensure Safe Ministry requirements are adhered to.

 It is recommended that Parish Councils use their discretion in nominating or sanctioning volunteers for specific church activities in order to reduce the likelihood of incidents and provide a safe working and safe ministry environment.
 This is particularly important where volunteers are new to the congregation or are not regularly connecting with the church leadership.
 In areas of ministry or roles which involve working with children, youth, vulnerable persons or church finances, and indeed for most church roles, it is wise to require that volunteers be in regular attendance for at least six months before taking up a volunteer role or position.